gohugoio/hugo/content/en/functions/fmt/Warnidf.md

 ---
 title: fmt.Warnidf
-description: Log a suppressable WARNING from a template.
+description: Log a suppressible WARNING from a template.
 categories: []
 keywords: []
 action: